What Is Alcohol Blackout?

 If you’re experiencing alcohol blackouts on a regular basis or know someone who drinks in excess, it may be a sign of an unhealthy relationship with alcohol.
 At Vertava Health MS, formerly Turning Point Treatment, we are here for you.

 Although alcohol is legal for those over 21, its frequent and heavy use is dangerous.
 Even if you or a loved one is not drinking to the point of blackout, it doesn’t mean that there isn’t a problem.
-Our alcohol rehab in Mississippi helps people quit drinking for good.
+Our rehab for alcoholic rehab facilities in Mississippi helps people quit drinking for good.
 Contact us today to learn more.